skermabon/kickoff-2019/mn/doc/Step3.md

 ### Build and run your service and test the endpoint.

-Build and run the service by shell:
+Build and run the service with your IDE, or with shell commands:
 ```shell
 $ mvn clean install
 $ java -jar target/comicbook-0.1.jar
 ```

-or by your IDE.
-And test by shell:
+You can test the endpoint with Postman, or with shell command:

 ```shell
 $ curl -X GET \